 Margaret holds various certificates in risk management and social work including a Certified Risk Manager designation from McMaster University and a Master of Law from York University as well as a Master of Social Work from Wilfrid Laurier University.
 Margaret also previously held the position of Assistant Clinical Professor/Longitudinal Facilitator in the Undergraduate Medical Education program at the Michael DeGroote School of Medicine at McMaster University.

-Margaret was elected to the Joseph Brant Hospital Board in June 2022 and is currently serving on the Quality Committee and the Governance and Nominating Committee of the Board.
+Margaret was elected to the Joseph Brant Hospital Board in June 2022 and is currently serving on the Finance and Audit Committee and as Vice Chair of the Governance and Nominating Committee of the Board.

 Margaret and her husband John live in Burlington along with their four children and their respective families.